 In this article, we explain the difference between co-owning property as joint tenants and as tenants in common, and how it affects you.
-We cover how to deal with the problems, including how to sever a joint tenancy.
+We cover how to deal with the problems of joint ownership, including how to sever a joint tenancy.

 How property can be owned between people